DVB Demos 2020

 Unified Streaming is a Member of the DVB Project.

-Verance will demonstrate how the audio and video watermarks work together to identify and adjust the presentation of targeted ads in response to actions on the set-top box.
+Verance will demonstrate how the audio and video watermark technologies (specified by ATSC and adopted by HbbTV and DVB) work together to signal targeted advertising insertion opportunities and adapt the presentation of targeted ads in response to actions on the set-top box in order to achieve a seamless user experience.
 Watermarking provides frame-accurate synchronization with 100% match rate to replace targeted ads, even in trick play situations (channel change, pause, fast forward, rewind, etc.).

 Verance is a Member of the DVB Project.